Impact of polarised extragalactic sources on the measurement of CMB B-mode anisotropies: Confusion noise for future polarised experiments

+where q$_{phot}$ measures the photometric accuracy (we assume q$_{phot}$=5{\footnote{We chose a standard signal-to-noise ratio S/N=5$\sigma$, which is usually sufficient to obtain a reliability close from 100\% (e.g. $>$95\% at S/N = 5 in \citealt{planck_PCCS2}).
+It is extremely difficult to assess the reliability of a survey as a function of S/N before actual data are available because it is sensitive to many unknown parameters (non-Gaussian noise and systematics, non-Gaussian foregrounds, exact statistics of the sources, and choice of source extraction method).
+In addition, the exact threshold associated with a given reliability can also vary with regions in case of heterogeneous depth and/or foreground contamination, as for \textit{Planck}.}}), and S$_{lim}$ is the confusion limit. $\sigma_{tot}$ is defined as

 where $\sigma_{conf}^2$ is given in Eq.\,\ref{eq:sigma} and $\sigma_{inst}$ is the instrument noise per beam (given in Tables\,\ref{table:exp_space} and \ref{table:exp_ground}).
-We also added the noise introduced by CMB fluctuations, $\sigma_{CMB}$, which is given by Eq.\,\ref{eq:sigma_Pk} where we replaced $P_k$ by the power spectrum of the CMB. $F$ is a correction factor that accounts for the flux lost by the aperture photometry procedure (which is not covering the entire beam size). \\
+We also added the noise introduced by CMB fluctuations, $\sigma_{CMB}$, which is given by Eq.\,\ref{eq:sigma_Pk}, where we replaced $P_k$ by the power spectrum of the CMB. $F$ is a correction factor that accounts for the flux lost by the aperture photometry procedure (which does not cover the entire beam size).
+With our choice of $R_{1}$ and $R_{2}$ (see below), and assuming Gaussian beams, F$\simeq$3 for all experiments considered here. \\

 In the range of confusion limits of CMB experiments, only $P_{k}^{SNrad}$ and $P_{k}^{SNir}$ depend on $S_{lim}$.
 They are derived following